z5259552/infs2605/README.md

 6. Go to https://gluonhq.com/products/javafx/ and download the "Product" called **JavaFX Mac OS X jmods**.
 You will get a ZIP file - extract it by double-clicking it.
 You can see it contains 7 files that end with the file extension `.jmod`.
 Copy this into the folder from step 5.

-7. Go to https://gluonhq.com/products/scene-builder/ - download and install **Scene Builder for Java 11**.

-8. Clone this repository using **GitHub Desktop** (you installed this in step 2).
+7. Clone this repository using **GitHub Desktop** (you installed this in step 2).
 Then open this repository in **Apache NetBeans 11**.
 You will see that it compiles to a working JavaFX app.

 ## Setup instructions for Windows
 1. Install Chocolatey: https://chocolatey.org/
 2. Open the Windows Start Menu and type `cmd`.
 Right click the **Command Prompt** menu item and select **Run as administrator**.
-3. Copy and paste this into Command Prompt and hit the `ENTER` key on your keyboard to execute the command:
+Copy and paste this into Command Prompt and hit the `ENTER` key on your keyboard to execute the command:
     ```
     cinst -y adoptopenjdk11 apache-netbeans.portable github-desktop
     ```